Home › Gabon

-Straddling the equator, Gabon is home to the second largest area of rainforest in the Congo region, covering up to 85% of the national surface area or 22 million hectares.
-These forests are some of the most biodiverse in Africa, containing important populations of endangered species such as gorillas, chimpanzees and forest elephants as well as more than 6,000 species of plants, 20% of which are specific to the forests of Gabon.
-A rural population of around 400,000 gives it a relatively low population density but one that is very ethnically diverse.
-In total there are 43 ethnic groups including seven indigenous "Pygmy" groups: the Babongo, Bakoya, Baka, Barima, Bagama, Bakouyi and Akoa who collectively are estimated to number up to 30,000 individuals.
+Straddling the equator, Gabon is home to the second largest area of rainforest in the Congo region, covering up to 85% of the country’s national surface area, or 22 million hectares, according to government estimates.
+These forests are some of the most bio-diverse in Africa, containing significant populations of endangered species such as gorillas, chimpanzees and forest elephants, as well as more than 6,000 species of plants, 20% of which are endemic to the forests of Gabon.
+A rural population of around 400,000 gives it a relatively low population density but one that is characterised by considerable ethnic diversity.
+In total there are 43 ethnic groups including seven indigenous "Pygmy" groups: the Babongo, Bakoya, Baka, Barima, Bagama, Bakouyi and Akoa who together are estimated to number up to 30,000.

-A great number of subsistence, cultural and spiritual activities, especially those of indigenous peoples, are inextricably tied to the forest.
-According to Gabon's Indigenous Peoples Development Plan (IPDP), hunting, fishing and gathering generates more than 65% of these groups' livelihoods.
-Many of them still live a semi-nomadic existence, spending prolonged periods of time in the forest and covering extensive territories in order to meet their needs.
-Such movements often follow seasonal patterns with people occupying a network of forest camps for between two days and three months of the year.
+A great deal of subsistence, cultural and spiritual activities, especially those of indigenous peoples are inextricably tied to the forest.
+According to Gabon's official Indigenous Peoples Development Plan (IPDP), hunting, fishing and gathering generates more than 65% of their livelihoods.
+Many of these groups still live a semi-nomadic existence, spending prolonged periods of time in the forest and utilise extensive areas of land in order to meet their needs.
+Changes in the area of forest used often follow seasonal patterns, with people occupying a network of forest camps for between two days and three months or more.
 Much of Gabon's forest is subject to long-standing but as yet unrecognised land tenure claims.

-In 2002, with oil reserves that have been the mainstay of the economy for years running dry, Gabon put in place a reform agenda - the Sectoral Programme for Forests and the Environment (PSFE) - aimed at exploiting its other natural resources including iron, uranium and timber.
-A decade on, Gabon is the biggest timber producer in the region, with logging concessions covering 10 million hectares or around 40% of the national territory.
-Thirteen national parks covering over 11% of the country's land mass were created in 2002 in order to preserve ecosystems and promote the tourist industry.
+In 2002, with oil reserves, which for years had been the mainstay of the economy, running dry, Gabon put in place a reform agenda (Sectoral Programme for Forests and the Environment, PSFE) aimed at exploiting its other substantial mineral and forest resources.
+A decade on, Gabon is the biggest timber producer in the region, with logging concessions accounting for 10 million hectares or around 40% of the national territory.
+Thirteen national parks covering over 11% of the country's land mass were created in 2002 in order to preserve eco-systems and promote the tourist industry.

 Brainforest, Quartier Ambowé.